Four-Power Pact: Role of Hitler

 The rise of Adolf Hitler to power was an adequate reason to propose alternative power arrangements.
 However, what had started as an alternative to the League of Nations ended as a reassertion of devotion to that failing institution.
 Hitler was willing to accept the gratuitous triumph of the League of Nation's death.
-The pact soon failed, but Britain, in particular, did not easily throw away the Pact's idea.
+The pact soon failed, but the United Kingdom, in particular, did not easily throw away the Pact's idea.
 Germany's withdrawal from the League put the Pact on hold.

 The Pact had major impact on modern law.
-For six years, Britain would make vain attempts to make it work at nearly any cost, but the failure of the Four-Power Pact served as a warning of Germany's continued withdrawal from diplomatic relations with France and Britain in the buildup to the Second World War.
+For six years, the United Kingdom would make vain attempts to make it work at nearly any cost, but the failure of the Four-Power Pact served as a warning of Germany's continued withdrawal from diplomatic relations with France and the United Kingdom in the buildup to the Second World War.